🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 There are no guarantees as to how any investment will react to changes in interest rates made by the Fed.
 Some assets (like bonds) can be more directly impacted than others.
 But nearly every type of investment you might have could be affected.

-One way to reduce your risk exposure is to create a diversified portfolio, with a mix of assets — from stocks and bonds to real estate and commodities, and so on — that won’t necessarily react in the same way to changes in the interest rate (or other economic factors).
-If your investments all trend up or down together, your portfolio isn’t properly diversified.
+One way to help reduce your risk exposure is to create a diversified portfolio, with a mix of assets — from stocks and bonds to cash, and so on — that won’t necessarily react in the same way to changes in the interest rate (or other economic factors).

 💡 Quick Tip: Investment fees are assessed in different ways, including trading costs, account management fees, and possibly broker commissions.
 When you set up an investment account, be sure to get the exact breakdown of your “all-in costs” so you know what you’re paying.